Margarita-Harutyunyan/cpu-simulator/README.md

-# FakeCPU Simulator
+# CPU Simulator
-The FakeCPU Simulator is a Java-based program that simulates the execution of assembly instructions on a virtual CPU.
+The CPU Simulator is a Java-based program that simulates the execution of assembly instructions on a virtual CPU.
 It reads assembly instructions from a text file and performs operations such as addition, subtraction, logical AND, logical OR, comparison, multiplication, division, jumping, and moving data.
 It utilizes general-purpose registers for storing and manipulating data during execution.
 Instructions Supported

-The FakeCPU Simulator supports the following assembly instructions:
+The CPU Simulator supports the following assembly instructions:

     ADD: Performs addition between two operands.
     SUB: Performs subtraction between two operands.